ilyshoaib/PdftextEditor/README.md

 - Click on the "Crop Image" button to crop an image and add it to the PDF file.
 - Click on the "Rotate" button to rotate the pages of the PDF file.
 - Click on the "Delete Page" button to delete a specific page from the PDF file.
-- Click on the "Merge PDF" button to merge multiple PDF files into a single file.
-- Click on the "Split PDF" button to split a PDF file into individual pages.

 ## Dependencies